My Winter’s Love blanket – A quick Update

 In August I had the pleasure to test another one of Pam’s lovely designs: Tied Up with a Bow.
 She now released the pattern and it’s available on Ravelry and in all her other shops.

 In case you don‘t know Pam yet: Pam Knighton-Haener is an American designer and the person behind A Yarn of Serendipity.
-Most of the beautiful Afghan squares you can find here on my blog are designed by here.
+Most of the beautiful Afghan squares you can find here on my blog are designed by her.

-As with all of Pam’s designs, many different stitches are used.
-Of course everything is explained in detail and there are clear pictures for each round!
+The skill level is rated as mid intermediate.
+As with all of Pam’s designs, various stitches are used.
+Of course everything is explained in detail and there are clear pictures for each round to help with the stitch placement.

 My test version